Kumudkohli/Predictive-Modeling/README.md

 # Predictive-Modeling-
 This repository contains code for building a predictive model using Python and scikit-learn library.
 The model aims to predict whether a customer is a "great customer" based on various features.

+## Prerequisites
+Before running the script, ensure you have the following libraries installed:

+1. Pandas
+2. NumPy
+3. Seaborn
+4. Matplotlib
+5. Google Colab (if running on Google Colab) or Jupyter Notebook

 ## Table of Contents
 1. [Data Loading and Inspection](#data-loading-and-inspection)
 2. [Data Cleaning](#data-cleaning)